-03 Nov Here are the New Year Resolutions You Should be Making for 2021
+03 Nov 2022 New Year Resolutions You Should be Making

 #1 This New Year, I resolve to rest more mindfully.

-In the coming year, make deliberate attempts to ensure your mind and body get the rest they need.
+This year, try hard to ensure your mind and body get the rest they need.
 You can do this by establishing clearer boundaries in your schedule for work and play, or breaking your day into evenly balanced chunks.
-Practice discipline by turning your work laptop off punctually.
+Practice discipline by turning your work laptop off punctually and going home on time.
 You can also explore different types of rest that add colour to downtime otherwise spent on your device.

-#2 This Year, I will find a new hobby at home.
+#2 This Year, I will find a new hobby.

-Given all the time you now spend at home, picking up a new home-based hobby wouldn’t be the worst way to pass the time.
-Hobbies can be extremely fulfilling and can also give you something to look forward to every day, without you having to leave the house.
+Hobbies can be extremely fulfilling and can also give you something to look forward to every day, sometimes without you having to leave the house.

 The possibilities are endless.
 Pick up gardening or baking, or perhaps learn to dance, crochet, knit or paint.
 Play a new game or learn a new instrument.
 Looking for company?
 Engage friends to join you, either over video call or in person, while respecting safe distancing rules.